tldr-pages/tldr/pages/osx/log.md

 `log stream --process {{235}}`

-- Show logs sent to syslog for process named 'dasd':
+- Show logs sent to syslog from a process with a specific name:

 `log show --predicate "process == '{{dasd}}'"`